Investment Property Tax Deductions 2026: Everything You Can Claim

 Council rates, water, insurance, and ongoing costs

-Beyond mortgage interest, a range of ongoing costs associated with holding your investment property are tax-deductible.
-Council rates are fully deductible for the period the property is rented or available for rent — typically $1,200 to $3,000 per year depending on the property and council area.
-Water rates and charges are deductible, though usage charges are generally the tenant's responsibility under most lease agreements.
-Landlord insurance premiums are fully deductible and typically cost $1,000 to $2,500 per year, covering building damage, public liability, loss of rent, and tenant damage.
-Body corporate or strata fees are deductible, including both the administrative fund and the sinking fund (capital works fund) components.
 Land tax, where applicable, is deductible — this varies by state and applies when your total landholding exceeds the threshold.
 Pest inspections, gardening and lawn maintenance for the rental property, and cleaning between tenancies are all deductible.
 If you travel to inspect the property, collect rent, or carry out repairs, travel costs were deductible prior to 2017, but the government has since removed the ability to claim travel deductions for residential investment property inspections.
-This change does not apply to commercial property investors.

 Depreciation: Division 40 plant and equipment

-Division 40 of the tax act covers the depreciation of plant and equipment items within your investment property — the individual assets that have a limited effective life and wear out over time.
-Common items include carpets and floor coverings (effective life 10 years), blinds and curtains (5 to 8 years), hot water systems (12 years), air conditioning units (10 years), dishwashers, ovens, and cooktops (12 years), smoke alarms (6 years), and garage door motors (10 years).
 You can claim the decline in value of these items each year using either the diminishing value method (higher deductions in earlier years) or the prime cost method (equal deductions each year).
 Important: since 1 July 2017, buyers of second-hand residential properties can only claim Division 40 depreciation on plant and equipment items they have purchased and installed new.
-If the previous owner installed the carpet, you cannot claim its depreciation — but if you replace the carpet yourself, you can claim the new carpet's depreciation in full.
-This change does not affect properties purchased before May 2017 or brand-new properties where you are the first owner.
-A quantity surveyor can prepare a depreciation schedule identifying all claimable items — this typically costs $600 to $800 and can identify thousands of dollars in annual deductions.
+If the previous owner installed the carpet, you can't claim its depreciation — but if you replace the carpet yourself, you can claim the new carpet's depreciation in full.

 Depreciation: Division 43 building allowance

-Division 43 covers the depreciation of the building structure itself — the walls, floors, roof, and permanently fixed items like built-in wardrobes, kitchen cupboards, and bathroom fixtures.
-Unlike Division 40, the 2017 changes did not affect Division 43 — you can claim building depreciation on any investment property regardless of whether you are the first or subsequent owner.
-The building write-off rate is 2.5% of the original construction cost per year over 40 years.
-For the building to be eligible, construction must have commenced after 15 September 1987 for residential properties.
-If you purchase a 10-year-old apartment that originally cost $400,000 to construct (excluding land), the building component might be valued at $250,000, giving you an annual deduction of $6,250 for the remaining 30 years of its effective life.
+Bottom line?
 For newer properties, the building depreciation deductions can be even more substantial — a brand-new apartment with $350,000 in construction costs generates $8,750 per year in building depreciation alone.
 This is a non-cash deduction, meaning you receive the tax benefit without spending any additional money.
-The only catch is that you need to obtain a tax depreciation schedule from a qualified quantity surveyor (not your accountant) to substantiate the claim — the ATO requires this documentation.
+The only catch is that you need to get a tax depreciation schedule from a qualified quantity surveyor (not your accountant) to substantiate the claim — the ATO requires this documentation.

 Property management fees and professional costs